 It opened a British operation shortly afterwards.
 This was sold in 1918 to its own management, and then the independent Columbia Graphophone Company Ltd. itself purchased its almost bankrupt former parent in 1925.
 This was then merged with The Gramophone Co.
 Ltd., which had been set up in the UK in 1896.
 This company was incorporated as Electric & Musical Industries Ltd. (EMI) in 1931.
 US anti-trust laws forced the UK company to divest itself of its US operations that year.

 The label was introduced in Japan in 1931 by the Nippon Phonograph Co. (also known as Nipponophone Co., Ltd.) which was a subsidiary of Electric and Musical Industries Ltd. In 1935 EMI sold its stake in Nipponophone, but Nipponophone kept ownership of the Columbia brand for Japan.
 After World War II, the label became part of Nippon Columbia Co., Ltd.

 For the next few decades the Columbia imprint (trademark) was exclusively owned by Columbia Graphophone Co.
 Ltd., outside North America, Japan, and Spain, where the rights were owned by a company unrelated to Electric & Musical Industries Ltd., Discos Columbia, S.A. (it was eventually sold to BMG Spain through RCA).
 In the US and Canada, Columbia was owned by CBS Inc.

 On the 2nd Nov 1990 EMI Records Ltd. (successor of The Gramophone Co .
 Ltd.) officially reassigns (sales) the Columbia trademark to CBS Broadcasting Inc. with Sony Corporation ultimately owning the trademark due to its prior acquisition of CBS' recorded music operations in 1988.
 In Spain, Sony managed to acquire the rights from BMG around 1996/1997.
-However, since in Japan the trademark was not owned by an EMI affiliate, Sony was not able to acquire it for that market.
+However, since in Japan the trademark was not owned by an "EMI" affiliate, Sony was not able to acquire it for that market.
 This is why Sony can't use the Columbia brand in Japan, where the label was operated by Nippon Columbia Co., Ltd. until 2002.
 Since 2002 it has been owned by Columbia Music Entertainment, Inc.